Isaac12x/urlshortenr/README.md

 Once you're in there, you should do the following:

-`docker build -t urlshortener . && docker run -p 38080:80 urlshortener`
+`docker build -t urlshortener . && docker run -p 38080:80 -e SECRET_KEY='123' urlshortener`

 If that doesn't work for you, please use sudo (and later fix your docker installation).